Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 - Add a cup of flour and a cup of warm water

-You can do all kinds of stuff with sourdough starter—biscuits, pancakes and pretzels just to start.
-But right now we're talking about bread.
+You can do all kinds of stuff with a sourdough starter—biscuits, pancakes, and pretzels just to start.
+But right now, we're talking about bread.
 It's super easy.
 Right?
 Right.
-So - you'll need:

-- 2 oil - I use olive oil but your choice
+- 2 teaspoons oil; I use olive oil, but your choice

-- You've already got your sponge in a bowl - first thing to do is pour a cup of it back into its clean house.
-Feed it - 1/2 cup of flour and 1/2 cup of warm water.
+- You've already got your sponge in a bowl.
+The first thing to do is pour a cup of it back into its clean house.
+Feed it 1/2 cup of flour and 1/2 cup of warm water.
 Stick a ventilated lid on it and pop it in the fridge.
 Your fairies will be ready to make bread for you next time you are.
 Don't forget to feed it at least once a week if you aren't using it often.

 - Start the dough hook on the mixer (you can always work by hand) and add the flour, about 1/2–3/4 cup at a time.
-Allow each batch of flour to mostly incorporate before adding more.
-Flour is variable—you can never be sure exactly how much moisture it will absorb, so you're looking for a texture in the dough, rather than in an exact amount to add.
+Allow each batch of flour to incorporate mostly before adding more.
+Flour is variable—you can never be sure exactly how much moisture it will absorb, so you're looking for a texture in the dough rather than an exact amount to add.
 Continue adding flour, a little at a time, until you have a smooth and elastic dough.
 I showed this in the video links above.

-- Once doubled, punch down the dough, (see the French Bread article) form it into a ball, and place it on a baking sheet lined with parchment paper.
+- Once doubled, punch down the dough, form it into a ball, and place it on a baking sheet lined with parchment paper.
 If you don't have parchment, sprinkle some cornmeal on the sheet.
 This just keeps the bread from sticking.
 Set it back in a warm place, cover it again, and again let it double in size.
-Now you do have some wiggle room with the timing here - I'm not going to show up to take measurements of your dough with my little calipers.
-But - if you forget it entirely and it rises too much - it will collapse on itself.
-I did this the other day - and baked it off to see what would happen.
+Now you do have some wiggle room with the timing here.
+I'm not going to show up to take measurements of your dough with my little calipers.
+But, if you forget it entirely and it rises too much, it will collapse on itself.
+I did this the other day and baked it off to see what would happen.
 Ewww.
 Don't.

 - Allow the bread to cool on a wire rack (or the pan) for at least 15 minutes before cutting.
 It's fabulous warm, but it does need a few minutes.
 You'll get just a touch of carryover cooking as well.
-When slicing make sure to use a good bread knife—you don't want to squish the fire out the loaf you've just invested a good bit of effort into getting to rise.
+When slicing, make sure to use a good bread knife—you don't want to squish the fire out of the loaf you've just invested a good bit of effort into getting to rise.

 That's all there is to it.
 You're done.
 Play with it in your own kitchen.
 You'll love the viscerally satisfying aspect of making your own bread.
 And the food fairies will thank you.